Skip to content

 Switzerland

 Swiss banks are managing CHF 9.21 trillion in assets under management as of H1 2025.
-Despite aggressive US tariffs, currency chaos, and regulatory pressures, Switzerland private banks are not just surviving — they are thriving.
+Despite aggressive US tariffs, currency chaos, and regulatory pressures, Switzerland private banks are not just surviving.
+They are thriving.

 The Swiss banking world is doing something remarkable.
 Despite facing the most challenging global environment in years, aggressive US tariffs, currency chaos, and regulatory pressures, Switzerland's private banks are not just surviving.
 They are thriving.